cjjun/LP_simplex/README.md

 and forward the revised `(B, N, A)` to pivot iteration.
 Otherwise, we claim its infeasible since the domain is empty set.

-If it's reaily prepared, we do nothing and directly forward to next step.
+If it's readily prepared, we do nothing and directly forward to next step.

 - Step 2: pivot slackness